Shamsunnahar (footballer, born 2003)

-Shamsun Nahar (Note: also known as Shamsun Nahar Sr.) (শামছুন্নাহার; born 31 January 2003) is a Bangladeshi professional footballer who plays as a left-back for the Bangladesh women's national football team.
+Shamsun Nahar (Note: also known as Shamsun Nahar Sr.) (শামছুন্নাহার /bn/; born 31 January 2003) is a Bangladeshi professional footballer who plays as a left-back for Rajshahi Stars and Bangladesh women's national football team.

-Early years

-Shamsunnahar was born on 31 January 2003 in Kolsindur, Dhobaura, Mymensingh district.

 Early career

 Shamsunnahar first played in 2011 Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for Kalsindur Government Primary School.

 Club career

-Thimphu City FC
+Thimphu City

-In 2025, she signed with Bhutan Women's National League club Thimphu City FC.
+In 2025, she signed with Bhutan Women's National League club Thimphu City.

+Farashganj

+She joined Farashganj for the 2025–26 Bangladesh Women's Football League.

+Rajshahi Stars

+She joined Rajshahi Stars to play in the 2026–27 AFC Women's Champions League.

 International career

 Shamsunnahar was selected to the Bangladesh women's national under-17 football team for the 2017 AFC U-16 Women's Championship qualification – Group C matches.
 She played first time at the tournament in the match against Iran on 27 August 2016.